ronnahmias/book-library/Readme.md

 ## Installation

-- extract or clone this repository
+- Extract or clone this repository
-- open terminal
+- Open terminal
-- create new virtual env with the command `python -m venv venv`
+- Create new virtual env with the command `python -m venv venv`
-- run the virtual env- windows `.\venv\Scripts\activate` or in mac `source venv/bin/activate`
+- Run the virtual env- windows `.\venv\Scripts\activate` or in mac `source venv/bin/activate`
-- make sure you run the next commands inside the venv
+- Make sure you run the next commands inside the venv
-- install the libraries `pip install -r requirements.txt`
+- Install the libraries `pip install -r requirements.txt`
-- run migrations before run the app `alembic upgrade head`
+- Run migrations before run the app `alembic upgrade head`
+- Create .env file in the root of the project.
+Here is example:
+  - SQLALCHEMY_DATABASE_URL="sqlite:///./book_library.db"
+  - API_KEY="your_api_key"

 ## Run the App

 - `uvicorn app.main:app`
-- open browser in the url - http://127.0.0.1:8000/docs for documentation of the api and use also the api through this url
+- Open browser in the url - http://127.0.0.1:8000/docs for documentation of the api and use also the api through this url

 ## Design